Install Docker for WindowsEstimated reading time: 4 minutes

 docker-machineto manage remote VMs.

-- Virtualization must be enabled in BIOS and CPU SLAT-capable.
+- Virtualization is enabled in BIOS.
 Typically, virtualization is enabled by default.
 This is different from having Hyper-V enabled.
 For more detail see Virtualization must be enabled in Troubleshooting.

 - Containers and images created with Docker for Windows are shared between all user accounts on machines where it is installed.
 This is because all Windows accounts use the same VM to build and run containers.